edronalvaro/toy_store_sql_project-/README.md

 ---

-## Overview
+## Executive Summary
-This SQL project analyzes sales performance, profitability, and inventory efficiency for a multi-store toy retailer.
+This project analyzes sales performance, profitability, and inventory efficiency for a multi-store toy retailer using SQL.

-The goal is to identify revenue drivers, optimize inventory allocation, and uncover operational inefficiencies that impact profitability.
+The objective is to identify key revenue drivers, evaluate product and store performance, and uncover operational inefficiencies affecting profitability and inventory management.

+The analysis reveals a profitable business with strong seasonal demand patterns, but also highlights inefficiencies in inventory allocation and uneven product contribution to revenue and profit.

 ---

-## Business Objective
+## Business Problem
-The business is profitable but faces key operational challenges:
+Although the business is profitable, several operational challenges exist:

-- Uneven product profitability across categories
+- Uneven profitability across product categories and SKUs
-- Inventory inefficiencies (stockouts and overstock)
+- Inventory misalignment leading to stockouts and overstock situations
-- Revenue concentration in a small number of products and stores
+- Revenue concentration in a limited number of products and stores
-- Seasonal demand fluctuations impacting planning
+- Seasonal fluctuations impacting demand forecasting and planning

-The objective of this analysis is to provide data-driven insights to improve profitability and operational efficiency.
+This analysis aims to provide data-driven recommendations to improve profitability and operational efficiency.

 ---

 ## Key Business Questions
-- Which products generate the most revenue and profit?
+- Which products generate the highest revenue and profit?
-- How does performance vary across product categories?
+- How does profitability vary across product categories?
-- Which stores contribute the most to overall revenue?
+- Which stores contribute the most to overall performance?
-- Where are inventory inefficiencies occurring?
+- Where do inventory inefficiencies exist?
-- How does revenue change over time (seasonality & trends)?
+- What seasonal patterns exist in sales performance?

 ---

-## Data Preparation & Cleaning
+## Data Preparation & Engineering

+The analysis was built on a structured SQL transformation process:

-- Removed currency symbols from price and cost fields
+- Removed currency symbols from product pricing fields in the products table
-- Converted data types for accurate financial calculations
+- Converted price and cost fields into numeric data types for accurate calculations
-- Checked for duplicates and invalid records
+- Identified duplicate records in sales data using aggregation checks
-- Handled missing values using COALESCE
+- Handled missing values within calculated fields using COALESCE
-- Created a centralized analytics table (`master_sales`) for reporting
+- Built a centralized analytics table (`master_sales`) to consolidate sales, product, and store data for analysis

+This transformation layer enabled efficient querying and consistent metric calculations.

 ---

-## Key Analysis Performed
+## Analytical Approach

 ### 1. Product Performance Analysis
-- Identified top and bottom performing products by revenue and profit
+- Measured total revenue and profit by product
 - Calculated profit margins across products and categories
-- Ranked products within each category using window functions
+- Ranked products using window functions

-**Insight:**
+**Key Insight:**
-High revenue products are not always the most profitable.
-Some lower revenue products generate significantly higher margins.
+High revenue products are not always the most profitable, indicating a need to balance volume and margin-driven strategy.

 ---

-### 2. Inventory Analysis
+### 2. Inventory Efficiency Analysis
 - Identified low-stock high-demand products
 - Measured sell-through rates across SKUs
-- Compared inventory levels against actual sales
+- Compared inventory levels against actual sales demand

-**Insight:**
+**Key Insight:**
-Stockouts in high-performing products are causing missed revenue opportunities, while low-demand products are overstocked.
+Stockouts in high-demand products result in lost revenue opportunities, while some slow-moving products indicate excess inventory holding.

 ---

 ### 3. Store Performance Analysis
-- Ranked stores by revenue contribution
+- Evaluated revenue contribution by store
-- Analyzed profit margins by store location
+- Analyzed profit margins across locations
-- Identified top-performing and underperforming stores

-**Insight:**
+- Ranked store performance over time

+**Key Insight:**
-Large urban stores drive most revenue, while smaller stores often show higher efficiency in profit margin.
+Large urban stores drive the majority of revenue, while smaller stores often demonstrate higher efficiency in profit margins.

 ---

 ### 4. Time-Series Analysis
 - Monthly revenue trend analysis
-- MoM growth calculation using LAG window function
+- Month-over-month growth using LAG window function
-- Seasonal pattern detection
+- Seasonal pattern identification

-**Insight:**
+**Key Insight:**
-Sales show strong seasonality with peaks in Q4 and declines in January, followed by gradual recovery.
+Sales demonstrate strong seasonality, with peaks in Q4 and declines in January, followed by gradual recovery.

 ---